Hammer Toe Treatments in Asheville

 If you have pain or problems moving your toe, and suspect you have a hammer toe, the first step is to contact an experienced foot and ankle specialist.

-At Carolina Hand & Sports Medicine, Asheville orthopedic surgeon Dr. Matthew B. Massey, is highly experienced in both surgical and non-surgical treatments for hammer toe and has helped many men and women overcome their issues to walk without pain.
+At Carolina Hand & Sports Medicine, we offer both surgical and non-surgical treatments for hammer toe and our board certified orthopedic surgeons have helped many men and women overcome their issues to walk without pain.

-During a consultation and evaluation, Dr. Massey will evaluate the extent of the deformity and suggest an appropriate treatment plan.
-In addition to a physical exam, he may order X-rays or other tests to check for associated injuries, degenerative joint problems, or nerve damage.
+During a consultation and evaluation, your doctor will evaluate the extent of the deformity and suggest an appropriate treatment plan.
+In addition to a physical exam, we may order X-rays or other tests to check for associated injuries, degenerative joint problems, or nerve damage.

 Non-surgical hammer toe treatments